-3.2.2 At-risk-of-poverty rates
+4.2.2 At-risk-of-poverty rates

-Table 27 provides at-risk-of-poverty rates using poverty lines based on 40, 50, 60 and 70% of the median equivalised disposable income8.
+Table 27 provides at-risk-of-poverty rates using poverty lines based on 40, 50, 60 and 70% of the median equivalised disposable income7.
 As in case of income inequality indicators, results are presented for three different "sources": (i) own calculations using EUROMOD baseline output, (ii) own calculations based on the original EU-SILC microdata, and (iii) statistics published by Eurostat based on the EU-SILC data.

-According to results, at-risk-of-poverty rates are lower in EUROMOD (compared to both calculations based on EU-SILC data and external statistics from Eurostat), particularly when using lower poverty lines (40 and 50% of the median).
-As already suggested above, it is possible that the overestimation of housing benefits (given by very high non-take-up of this benefit in reality) contributes to this difference.
+According to results, at-risk-of-poverty rates are lower in EUROMOD, particularly when using lower poverty lines (40 and 50% of the median).
+As already suggested above, it is possible that the overestimation of housing benefits contributes to this difference.

 Table 27 shows the at-risk-of-poverty rates (using 60% of the median equivalised disposable income as poverty line) by age groups as well.
-In line with previous results, at-risk-of-poverty rates calculated using EUROMOD are lower than using the original data from the EU-SILC with one exemption: individuals aged 50-64 years.
-EUROMOD simulated at-risk-of-poverty rate is underestimated the most among children aged 0-17.
+In line with previous results, at-risk-of-poverty rates calculated using EUROMOD are lower than using the original data from the EU-SILC with one exemption: 50-64 years .
+Rate is particularly low among children.